Alexander Prameshuber

 Alexander Prameshuber (20 November 1926 – 19 June 1983) was an Austrian chess player, and Austrian Chess Championship winner (1958).

 Personal life

 Prameshuber played chess with his father since he was eight and intensified the game during his captivity in World War II (1944/1945) in the Vosges Mountains in France.
 After graduating from high school in Linz in 1946, he completed his law studies in Vienna in 1952.
-During this time he was a member of the Viennese chess club, took part in the Vienna City Championships and finished second in the State Championships in 1953 behind Josef Lokvenz.
+During this time he was a member of the Vienna Chess Club, took part in the Vienna City Championships and finished second in the State Championships in 1953 behind Josef Lokvenz.